 - GPA of at least 3.0 on a baccalaureate degree or cumulative GPA of at least 3.0 for the last 60 hours of baccalaureate studies.
 Baccalaureate degrees earned from non-regionally accredited institutions must be evaluated to determine adequacy of preparation.
-Graduate transfer applicants must have a cumulative GPA of at least 3.0 in twelve or more graduate hours in a discipline relevant to the graduate program for which the applicant is seeking admission. - Applicants not meeting the above GPA requirements who have at least a 2.75 cumulative GPA in their baccalaureate studies may request consideration for unconditional admission if an official exam score report is submitted.
-Applicants must have scored at least 800 on the Graduate Record Examination (GRE) taken before August 1, 2011; 286 on the Revised Graduate Record Examination (GRE) taken after August 1, 2011; or at least 400 on the Miller Analogy Test (MAT).
-MSN-FNP track will not accept applicants with a cumulative GPA of less than 3.0 for the last 60 hours of baccalaureate studies.

-- Favorable letter of reference from professional contact. - Favorable letter of reference from personal or academic contact. - Favorable letter of reference from either a Family Nurse Practitioner (FNP) or Physician (for MSN-FNP track only).
+Graduate transfer applicants must have a cumulative GPA of at least 3.0 in twelve or more graduate hours in a discipline relevant to the graduate program for which the applicant is seeking admission. - Favorable letter of reference from professional contact. - Favorable letter of reference from personal or academic contact. - Favorable letter of reference from either a Family Nurse Practitioner (FNP) or Physician for MSN-FNP track only.